equinor/appsec-fundamentals-authn-authz-cs/docs/content/ex-2.md

 ---

 >The purpose of this exercise is get an access token using code.
-We are moving from the raw style using bare http requests to start exploring what's need to get this done in code.
+We are moving from the raw style using bare http requests to start exploring what's needed to get this done in code.

 Open the file `ex-02/readme.md` for the exercise. ([official repo](https://github.com/equinor/appsec-fundamentals-authn-authz/blob/main/ex-02/readme.md))